Effects of Roxicodone Addiction

 For women who become pregnant while using oxycodone, there are increased risks of miscarriage, stillbirth, premature delivery.6 A newborn infant born to a Roxicodone-addicted mother may also be born addicted and go immediately into withdrawal (neonatal abstinence syndrome).

 There is also evidence linking long-term opioid abuse to brain damage.7 The first way this can happen is when the brain is deprived of oxygen as a result of severe respiratory depression, a condition called hypoxia.
-Hypoxia can result in neurological damage that may in some cases be long-lasting.
+Hypoxia can result in neurological damage and other effects that may in some cases be long-lasting.
 Dangers include coma and permanent brain damage.7

 Long-term opioid use may also decrease the brain’s white matter7 (found in deep brain tissue).8 White matter atrophy of this kind can negatively affect decision-making abilities, self-regulation, and responses to stressful information.7